NoahZhouTianyuan/ConceptorOnNondistEmbedding/README.md

-# ConceptorOnNondistEmbedding
+# Getting in Shape: Word Embedding SubSpaces
-Apply conceptor on vectors of nondistributional word embedding.
-And compare the results to show what happened.
+Studying the alignment of different kinds of word embedding.
+Mostly, on the alignment between distributional word vectors (word2vec, GloVe, FastText) and non-distributional word vectors.

 ### Outline